davidizzy/issue-milestoner/CONTRIBUTING.md

    - Detailed description of what was changed and why
    - Reference any related issues
    - Screenshots or examples if applicable

+> [!NOTE]
+> If commits do not have conventional commit prefix, ensure the PR name does.
+> To avoid burdening contributors, squash merging of PRs into main will be supported.

 ## Release Process